-The formula for building a successful software product is a mixture of having the right idea, execution, timing, money as well as what the competing products are.
+The formula for building a successful software product is a mixture of having the right idea, execution, timing, and money, as well as knowing what the competing products are.
 8 out of 10 entrepreneurs who start businesses fail within the first 18 months, at least according to Bloomberg.

-Your MVP serves for pinpointing the target.
+Your MVP serves by pinpointing the target.
 You can look at it as if it were tracer ammunition.

-Product is a neccessity but not enough to make everything tick.
-If you fail during the building (easiest) part, then nothing else will ever even get the chance of stealing limelight.
+Product is a necessity, but not enough to make everything tick.
+If you fail during the building (easiest) part, then nothing else will ever get the chance to steal the limelight.

-Now’s time for a reality check i.e. obstacles you’ll be facing:
+Now’s the time for a reality check, i.e., the obstacles you’ll be facing:

 My point being, in order to fine tune your product you need real life feedback.
 To have real life feedback you need to have real the thing already built.
 Which is where Minimum Viable Product (MVP) comes into play.

 Getting the right balance between getting something out and making it good enough to gather feedback is an art form and sometimes just pure luck.
 The balance is usually not where you think it is.
-Based on my experience you can get away with a lot of corner-cutting as long as you get main thing right.
-People only care about new things you bring to the table, not the nitty gritty details.
-Cutting out the fluff will save your money and empower you to pivot better, faster and cheaper.
+Based on my experience, you can get away with a lot of corner-cutting as long as you get the main thing right.
+People only care about the new things you bring to the table, not the nitty gritty details.
+Cutting out the fluff will save you money and empower you to pivot better, faster and cheaper.

-This will be a multipart series based on trials and tribulation faced while building products.
+This will be a multipart series based on the trials and tribulations faced while building products.

-In the part of this series we’ll talk about why people don’t care and what to do about it…
+In this part of the series, we’ll talk about why people don’t care and what to do about it…